Krynet-Community/KAI-Compatiblity-layer/README.md

 community.krynet.compat.events
 ```

-The following are implementation details:
+### 🔒 Internal APIs

 ```text
 community.krynet.compat.internal
 community.krynet.compat.backend
 ```

-Community clients should avoid depending directly on internal or backend classes unless platform-specific behavior is intentionally required.
+Applications should avoid directly depending on internal or backend classes unless platform-specific behavior is intentionally required.

 ---

 ## 🚧 Experimental Features

-Some APIs may be experimental, incomplete, or subject to change.
+Some APIs may be:

+* 🧪 Experimental
+* 🚧 Incomplete
+* 🔄 Subject to change
+* ⚠️ Platform-dependent
+* 📉 Not production-ready

-A feature being present in the source tree does not necessarily mean it is stable across every supported platform.
+A feature being present in the source tree does **not** mean it is stable across every supported platform.

-Experimental functionality should be clearly documented before being used in production clients.
+Experimental functionality should be clearly identified before being used in production clients.

 ---